 In 2016 the estimated crisp market has been estimated at £1,084 million (Snacma)

 With at least 70% of snacks bought on impulse, the crisping industry looses out on important sales at kiosks and checkouts due to their bulk.
 A reported 25% of people who can not find what they want will make an alternative purchase.
 The Crisp Bar however can be easily displayed at PoS due to the nature of its design.
 This is one of the many reasons that make the Crisp Bar such a compelling product.

 The Crisp Bar can be easily incorporated into existing product identity or as a unique new savoury snack.
-For the consumer a multi-pack will be much simpler thing to store in the cupboards with its format being similar to that of a pack of chocolate bars or cereal bars.
+For the consumer, a multi-pack will be a much simpler thing to store in the cupboards with its format being similar to that of a pack of chocolate bars or cereal bars.
 Convenience stores with limited space could use a display box also used for distribution at high visibility areas or even at the tills.